Cubium/CppTutorial/5-Functions/readme.md

 ### Rule #5 Return what you promise

 Exactly what that reads.
-Return what you promise that you state what your function will do.
-If you have a function that is called `getSum` then return the sum.
-If you have a function called `updateLocation` then update the location.
+Return what you promise what you have defined your function will do.
+If you have a function that is called `getSum` then return a summation.
+If you have a function called `updateLocation` then update a location.
 This will make your programming much more readable and less confusing.
 Do not do the following:

 ```cpp
 #include <iostream>